jchy/CSS-Interview-questions-/README.md

 #### 19. What are the differences between relative and absolute in CSS?
-Ans:~ position: relative places an element relative to its current position without changing the layout around it, whereas position: absolute places an element relative to its parent's position and changing the layout around it.
+Ans:~ Whe we use "position:relative" it places the element relative to its current position without changing the layout around it, whereas "position:absolute" places an element relative to its parent's position and changing the layout around it.